QLC Chain (formerly Qlink) & The Quest to Reimagine Telecommunications

 The question here is, why would telecom giants participate in Qlink’s plan?
 They’re making a lot of money off the current system.
 The new protocol may be more efficient and promote an open market.
 However, it’s hard to imagine telecom companies participating or allowing their customers to participate.
 This is one question that Qlink hasn’t adequately answered in their materials.

 There are a couple ways that users can make money on the Qlink network.
-Each is dependent on supply and demand of other Qlink users in your area.
+Each is dependent on the supply and demand of other Qlink users in your area.

 The first is wifi sharing, and this feature is currently in testnet.
 Basically, you can rent out your wifi to other users in exchange for QLC.
 List your wifi on the app, and smart contracts take care of the rest.
 They’ll manage connections and make sure you get paid.
 You can set limits on users and how long others can access your wifi.